top of page

 Salary bracket & benefits

-This role would be offered from £65k - £90k depending on experience
+This role would be offered £65k - £90k depending on experience.

-You would be eligible for the Craft Pension, AXA health cover and the Company
+You would be eligible for the Craft Pension, Aviva health cover and the Company

 IT and equipment

-You will be provided with an Apple Laptop, additional accessories required will be
+You will be provided with a MacBook, additional accessories required will be

 project, account and other stakeholder involved.